SahilShrivastav/HelloWorld/README.md

  3. Did some minor fixes to colors

  edit-6:
- 1. added footer
- 2. added &copy and rights reserved
- 3. made some minor changes in names
+ 1.  made some minor changes in names